 Do you always feel like you have too much on your plate?
 Are you always telling people you’re busy?

 Let’s make something clear: busy is a choice.
-Perhaps you’re just accepting too many commitments and you’re not too good at saying no to people.
-Yet.
+Perhaps you’re just accepting too many commitments and you should learn to say no more often.

 Sometimes, it’s very difficult to choose between a yes and a no. And even when you’re quite sure about not wanting to commit, declining an invitation or offer isn’t always that easy.
 You might think it’s rude and you’re afraid of hurting someone’s feelings.
 But you don’t need to be.
 Learn how to say no respectfully so you can prioritise YOUR TIME and stop feeling guilty about it.

 Three tips to say no to people politely: